jimpil/clojure-encog/README.md

 ((make-trainer :neat) some-function-name true/false 2 1 1000)    ;if we want a brand new population with default parameters
 ```

-- Simple convenience macros exist for evaluating quickly a trained network and also for implementing the CalculateScore class which is needed for doing GA or simulated-annealing training.
+- Simple convenience macros do exist for evaluating quickly a trained network and also for implementing the CalculateScore class which is needed for doing GA or simulated-annealing training.

 - Ideally, check the source when any 'strange' error occurs.
 You don't even have to go online - it's in the jar!